-In Good Samaritan Society - Mountain Home, 11.98% Percentage of Patients
+In Good Samaritan Society - Mountain Home, 7.5% of Patients

 Ability to Keep Residents Mobile

-In Good Samaritan Society - Mountain Home, 12.63% Percentage of Residents
+In Good Samaritan Society - Mountain Home, 29.2% of Residents

-This indicates the percent of residents that remained mobile levels over time.
-Optimizing mobility can be a great sign for residents' well-being.
+This indicates the percent of patients who remained mobile levels over time.
+Optimizing mobility is usually a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Good Samaritan Society - Mountain Home, 12.63 Percentage of Residents Rehospitalized
+In Good Samaritan Society - Mountain Home, 29.2% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Good Samaritan Society - Mountain Home, 12.62 Percentage of Patients
+In Good Samaritan Society - Mountain Home, 5.61% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Good Samaritan Society - Mountain Home, 77.48% Percentage of Resident
+In Good Samaritan Society - Mountain Home, 66.3% of Resident

-This tells you the percent of short-term care patients who saw functional improvements, such as with activities of daily living.
-Higher levels of autonomy with activities of daily living usually correlates with higher quality rehabilitation.
+This tells you the percentage of short-term patients that saw functional improvements, such as with activities of daily living.
+High levels of independence with ADL's typically correlates with successful rehabilitation services.